 Kunsela Hall was the first and remains the largest campus building.
-Opened in February 1985, Kunsela is the center for admissions and several administrative offices, and a number of faculty offices.
-It also houses traditional and special-purpose classrooms, a computer center, and a 240-seat lecture hall.
-A major renovation on the building's east wing is scheduled for completion in 2007, and will consolidate a number of administrative functions making way for improved classrooms in some of the vacated spaces.
-The college bookstore and the Gannett Gallery, which hosts a variety of art exhibits, are both located in this wing.
+Opened in February 1985, Kunsela contains admissions and most administrative offices, and a number of faculty offices.
+It also houses traditional and special-purpose classrooms, a computer center, a 240-seat lecture hall, the college bookstore, and the Gannett Gallery, which hosts a variety of art exhibits.

 Donovan Hall is the central academic building, having opened its doors to students in the fall of 1988.
-In addition to its many well-equipped laboratories, Donovan also features a variety of special purpose classrooms and small lecture halls, and is home to a number of academic administrative offices and faculty offices.
-The building architecture was intended to reflect SUNYIT's early days when the college operated in several former manufacturing buildings in west Utica.
+In addition to its laboratories, Donovan also features a variety of special purpose classrooms and small lecture halls, and is home to a number of academic and faculty offices.
+The building's architecture echoes SUNYIT's early days when the college operated in several locations, including former manufacturing buildings in west Utica.

 Facing Kunsela Hall is the Cayan Library, which opened in March 2003.
-Housing the campus library collections and archives, the building offers private study rooms and a variety of comfortable settings for reading and studying; dozens of computer work stations in the first-floor reference area; a 30-seat instruction/meeting room; a café; and a second-floor study room with a fireplace.
+Housing the campus library collections and archives, the building offers private study rooms and a variety of settings for reading and studying; dozens of computer work stations in the first-floor reference area; a 30-seat instruction/ meeting room; a café; and a second-floor study room with a fireplace.
+In 2010, as part of the information and learning resources department, library services were expanded to include student computer support; a help desk is located on the first floor.